ca2/.github/profile/windows.md

 Instead of doing steps described below, you can download and run [https://windows.ca2.store/code.exe](https://windows.ca2.store/code.exe).

 ### Unicode UTF-8 for worldwide language support
-In this framework, some variables are named using unicode characters, so in order to compile you must set a feature on your windows machine.
+In this framework, some variables are named using unicode characters.
+In order to compile you must set this feature on your windows machine.
 1. Press the windows keys and search `Control Panel`, click the first application.
 2. Once open, select `Clock and Region`
 3. Select `Region`